-How to Not Be Lonely While Eating Alone
+How I Learned to Eat Alone and Not Be Lonely

-What I’ve learned from two years of solo dinners
+What two years of solo dinners taught me

 About the author: Morgan Ome is an associate editor at The Atlantic.

-Note: This article previously misstated Deborah Glasofer’s title.